lauxpaux/diabetes_classification/README.md

-# diabetes_classification
+# Diabetes Classification
-A project using Python, and other tools to classify diabetes in patients based on their glucose levels, weight, and other information
+In this project, we classify whether a patient has diabetes based on other health factors.